 If you’re thinking about a visit, be sure to check out these tips before you go!

-I’ve been fortunate to spend some time at Disneyland during the Holidays.
-It’s as magical as you might expect.
+I’ve been fortunate to spend some Christmas time at Disneyland.
+It is as magical as you might expect.

 And as crowded.